planetscale/docs/content/docs/psdb/managed-quickstart.md

 2. Create a cluster.
 3. Create a database.
 4. Find the MySQL connection string for your database.
-5. Connect to your database using MySQL Workbench.
+5. Connect to your database using the MySQL command line tool.
 6. Run a query against your database.

 ## Step 1.
 Create a PlanetScale account.